ZacGamble/tower/tower/readme.md

 ### MVC - Services

 Services are responsible for implementing and enforcing your business rules.
 Be sure to use them wisely and do not put your business logic in controllers.
-Services should be usable by both controllers and sockets and potentally other services.
+Services should be usable by both controllers and sockets and potentially other services.
 Never directly access the `DbContext` outside of a service.

 ### MVC - (Models, Collections & DbContext)